Law Enforcement Management and Administrative Statistics Resource Guide

 The Law Enforcement Management and Administrative Statistics dataset contains FIPS County Codes as a geographical identifier.
 These data were not collected for the purpose of mapping or conducting spatial analysis, so users may have to do additional work to make these data compatible with their particular GIS software.

 The GIS Resources page at the National Archive of Criminal Justice Data contains tutorials, analysis programs, and other resources, and the Mapping and Analysis for Public Safety (MAPS) Program of the National Institute of Justice has additional mapping tools.
-General GIS information, data, maps, software publications and links to other resources and websites can be found on the Related Sites page.

 Other Law Enforcement Management and Administrative Statistics Resources